3 min read

 What is a HIPAA breach?

 The Department of Health and Human Services (HHS) defines a breach as “an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.”
-It refers to the unauthorized acquisition, access, use, or disclosure of protected health information (PHI) violating the Health Insurance Portability and Accountability Act (HIPAA) regulations.
+It refers to the unauthorized acquisition, access, use, or disclosure of protected health information (PHI) in violation of the Health Insurance Portability and Accountability Act (HIPAA) regulations.
 A breach can occur when PHI is exposed to individuals or entities not authorized to access it, potentially compromising the privacy and security of patient data.
 When a HIPAA breach occurs, it triggers legal and regulatory requirements for reporting and mitigating the breach, and it can result in penalties and consequences for the entity responsible for safeguarding the PHI.

 Go deeper: